McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 McDonald's and Coca-Cola are representative of companies which parlayed first mover status into a long history of success with iconic products and brands but didn't change with consumer preferences.

-Now mature companies they are popular among dividend investors for their large and rising dividends despite the absence of revenue growth.
+Now mature companies, they are popular among dividend investors for their large and rising dividends despite the absence of revenue growth.

-The shock of the virus shut down suggests close examination of high dividend payouts combined with the risks of significant debt.
+The shock of the virus shutdown suggests close examination of high dividend payouts combined with the risks of significant debt.

 Both companies are richly valued with P/E ratios above the market average, approximately the same as that of Alphabet and other growth stocks with little debt and tremendous cash flow.